Canadian Ringette Championships

-The next tournament, the 2023 Canadian Ringette Championships, is a 7-day event which will take place in Regina, Saskatchewan, from April 9-15th, 2023.
-National champions will be decided in U16, U19 and National Ringette League divisions.
+The next CRC, the 2024 Canadian Ringette Championships, will take place in Dieppe, New Brunswick, from April 7th – April 13th, 2024.

-The 2024 Canadian Ringette Championships will take place in Dieppe, New Brunswick, from April 7th – April 13th, 2024.
+The most recent tournament, the 2023 Canadian Ringette Championships, was a 7-day event which took place in Regina, Saskatchewan, on April 9–15, 2023.
+National champions were decided in U16, U19 and National Ringette League divisions.

 Overview

 The event is organized by Canada's national sporting organization for the sport of ringette called Ringette Canada.
 It should not be confused with the Canada Winter Games which is a separate national multi-sport event, though ringette is a part of the Canada Winter Games program.

 The tournament serves two main important functions.
 The first is to organize several competitions for the best ringette teams from each of the different Canadian provinces from various competitive levels and determine the national ringette champions of Canada for the season.
 The second is to organize the final elite competition between qualifying teams from Canada's National Ringette League, (the highest level of the sport in Canada) and determine which elite ringette team is the best in Canada overall.
 The tournament also serves as ground for those scouting for Canadian ringette talent, especially for those in the National Ringette League and those scouting for talent for both the junior and senior Canadian national ringette teams.